Stella (1950 film)

 Stella is a 1950 American black comedy film directed by Claude Binyon and starring Ann Sheridan, Victor Mature and Leif Erickson.

+In the film, the family of an accident victim decide to bury the corpse in secret.
+They want to avoid suspicions of murder.

 Plot

 When a relative dies in an accident, family members worry that they will be suspected of murder, so they bury the body, but that does not solve anything.